HectorSchreiner/surf/README.md

-# surf
+# Surf 🚀
-A blazingly fast and safe security tool.
+A blazingly fast and safe attack surface management application.

+# Features 🔥
+- CVE management tool: For fast indexing an monitoring of the latest security vulnerabilities.
+-